aldebaran/strong_typing/doc/howtouse.rst

   my_struct.a = None
   print my_struct.a # prints 10

-But now, you are probably wondering this:

 :Question:
-  How is it possible that in the first example, no value was defined as default, as there is no default value for ``default`` ?
+    Hold on !

+    In ``ParameterType`` signature, there is no default value for the ``default`` attribute.
+But in the first and second examples, we did not define a default value.
+Why is that ?

 Good question !
-Let's examine that !
+Let’s examine that !

 Parameters for immutable types
 ++++++++++++++++++++++++++++++